Management - MGMT

 Strategies and techniques for successful agreement negotiation and business conflict resolution.
 Includes applications to classic situations such as collective bargaining, interpersonal relations, and stakeholder concerns.
 Prerequisite(s): MGMT 340.

 Compensation and Reward Systems

 Examination of compensation and reward systems designed to enhance employee motivation and performance.
 Topics include pay structure design, incentive systems, and benefits.
-Prerequisite(s): MGMT 453 and MGMT 454.
+Prerequisite(s): MGMT 453.

 Managerial Effectiveness Through Diversity

 Management of diverse work forces.
 Discrimination, affirmative action, career development, socialization and social change policies; historical, psychological, sociological, legal and managerial viewpoints.
 Prerequisite(s): MGMT 340.

 Examines the impact of technological change upon the business environment and the managerial process.
 Emphasis on alternative futures and the planning necessary to attain desired ends.
 Prerequisite(s): MGMT 340 and MGMT 350.

 Examination of the science, methods, and practice of personnel training and development.
 Topics include needs determination, training design and delivery, training assessments.
 Prerequisite(s): BA 200 and MGMT 452 or MGMT 453, and junior standing; or consent of the instructor.
 Recommended background: Experience as an intern or practitioner in an area of human resource management or organizational development.

 Strategies for promoting the creativity, flexibility, and productivity of the organization and its management personnel.
 Readings and case studies from the public and private sectors.
 Prerequisite(s): MGMT 340 and MGMT 452, or consent of the instructor.